 Have you been charged with marijuana crimes?
 This can be a scary time.
 You may be facing some serious consequences.
-A Rochester criminal defense attorney can guide you through your options.
+Read this article, then call today!

 Marijuana Crimes | Marijuana DWI Charge